minlov3/minlov3/README.md

 - Methods
 Continuous Galerkin FEM, Discontinuous Galerkin FEM

-- Added to my field in the future: Numerical homogenization, PINN.
+- Added to my field in the future
+Numerical homogenization, PINN.
 Look forward to learning these topics together